jamrobmartin/Grindscape/DevLog.md

 # Dev Log
 I want to chronicle my journey throughout this project.
 This will be a place to compile my thoughts and explain what I'm doing and why I'm doing it.

+## Log 5 - Client Connections
+XX/YY/XX

+Add content here.
+I know I need to write this and keep up with it, but I'm in a groove right now so I'm trying to get a jump on the next section!

 ## Log 4 - System Management
 2/17/24